 Fingerprint Clearance Card Denial and or Suspension

-Recover the Fingerprint Clearance Card with a Good Cause Exception
+Recover Record of Fingerprint Clearance Card with a Good Cause Exception

 Arizona Criminal Charges Nurses Must Report

 There are a number of Arizona Nurse Misdemeanor criminal charges a nurse, nursing student or applicant for a nursing license must report.
 These include:

 - Assault and similar offenses such as battery, threat of violence, harassment, striking another, touch with intent to injure, etc. This includes domestic violence.

 - Theft and similar offenses such as stealing, receiving stolen property, looting, trespassing, passing bad checks, etc.